jjhuang4/fraud-detection/README.md

 ## Report

-A report giving an overview of the development / training process as well as a summary of results from using the dashboard is provided as a pdf.
+A report giving an overview of the development / training process as well as a summary of results from using the dashboard is provided, titled "Credit Card Fraud Report.pdf".

 ## EDA